cheiily/hugo-site/content/projects/chiihou/index.md

 ## /motivation

 An idea of a personal landing/resume website has been going around my head for a while but the final push was seeing a befriended developer's small, personal blog built with Hugo.
-This introduced me to the concept of static website generators and how rather simple they were to use. \
+This introduced me to the whole concept of static website generators. \
 As a form of procrastination from uni work, first came the website's layout and much later the content.

 ## /technologies